• Skip to main content

 Targets: Healthy circulation, no loss of sensation, no bruises, cuts, dry skin or abnormalities.

-Targets: Healthy teeth and gums, free of plaque, cavitations, or infection.
+Targets: Healthy teeth and gums, free of plaque, cavitations, or infection, and no signs of periodontal disease.

 Having regular health checks and diagnostic tests is very important and can help you avoid any complications associated with your type 2 diabetes.

-Denial is never a good choice.
+Remember, denial is never a good choice.
 So whatever you do, don’t put your head in the sand.
-Get your tests and keep yourself if good health.
+Get your tests and keep yourself if good health!

 fb-share-icon